morria/phan/internal/Phan-Config-Settings.md

 ## allow_overriding_vague_return_types

 Allow adding types to vague return types such as @return object, @return ?mixed in function/method/closure union types.
-Normally, Phan only adds inferred returned types when there is no `@return` type or real return type signature..
+Normally, Phan only adds inferred returned types when there is no `@return` type or real return type signature.
 This setting can be disabled on individual methods by adding `@phan-hardcode-return-type` to the doc comment.

 Disabled by default.
 This is more useful with `--analyze-twice`.

+(Default: `false`)

+## override_return_types

+Add types to all return types.
+Normally, Phan only adds inferred returned types when there is no `@return` type or real return type signature.
+This setting can be disabled on individual methods by adding `@phan-hardcode-return-type` to the doc comment.

+Disabled by default.
+This is more useful with `--analyze-twice` and in conjunction with `PhoundPlugin` to detect more callsite possibilities.

 (Default: `false`)